MoD: Azerbaijan Army positions were subjected to fire | News.az

 MoD: Azerbaijan Army positions were subjected to fire

-On December 16, starting from 17:20 to 18:15, the Armenian armed forces units from the positions in the directions of the Goturbulag settlement of the Chambarak region and Yukhari Shorzha settlement of the Basarkechar region using various caliber weapons periodically subjected to fire the Azerbaijan Army positions stationed in the directions of the Goyalli settlement of the Gadabay region and Zaylik settlement of the Kalbajar region, News.az reports.
+On December 15, at 20:00, the Armenian armed forces units from the positions in the direction of the Giziljig settlement of the Garakilsa region using small arms subjected to fire the Azerbaijan Army positions stationed in the direction of the Ahmadli settlement of the Lachin region, News.az reports.

-Moreover, on December 16, starting from 16:05 to 18:00, members of an illegal Armenian armed detachment in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, using various caliber weapons periodically subjected to fire the Azerbaijan Army positions stationed in the direction of the Khojavand region.
+Moreover, on December 15, at 20:10, members of an illegal Armenian armed detachment in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, using small arms subjected to fire the Azerbaijan Army positions stationed in the direction of the Aghdam region.

 The Azerbaijan Army Units stationed in these directions took adequate retaliatory measures.